eodas/iotbpmserver/README.md

 to improving the SMART decision making is the key.
 The Executive Order Arduino Tron AI-IoTBPMServer will help these IoT devices, environments, and products to self-monitor, self-diagnose and eventually, self-direct.

-Arduino Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the Arduino device.
+AI-IoTBPM Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the Arduino device.
 This provides a very lite streamline IoT to Drools-jBPM (Business Process Management) application process with sensor and GPS positioning information.
 Executive Order Arduino Tron - This quick guide will help you install and configure the Arduino Tron - Executive Order Sensor Processor System components.